MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 ---
 title: Building advanced Retrieval-Augmented Generation systems
-description: Conceptual article for developers discussing real-world considerations and patterns for  RAG-based chat systems. ms.date: 5/1/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps
+description: Conceptual article for developers discussing real-world considerations and patterns for  RAG-based chat systems. ms.date: 11/19/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps
 ---

 # Building advanced Retrieval-Augmented Generation systems

-The previous article discussed two options for building a "chat over your data" application, one of the premiere use cases for generative AI in businesses:
+The [previous article](./augment-llm-rag-fine-tuning.md) discussed two options for building a "chat over your data" application, one of the premiere use cases for generative AI in businesses:

 - Retrieval augmented generation (RAG) which supplements a Large Language Model's (LLM) training with a database of searchable articles that can be retrieved based on similarity to the users' queries and passed to the LLM for completion.
 - Fine-tuning, which expands the LLM's training to understand more about the problem domain.